JosephBravo/PythonChallenge/README.md

 ```

 ## Execution [Linux]
-located in project run command python3 main.py or in pycharm run main
+located in project run command _python3 index.py_ or in pycharm run index

+this will run the application on port http://127.0.0.1:5000/